learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Modifiers

-Modifiers are like command line options to change the default behavior of the pattern.
+Modifiers are like cli options to change the default behavior of a pattern.
 The `-i` option is an example for modifier.
 However, unlike `-i`, these modifiers can be applied selectively to portions of a pattern.
 In regular expression parlance, modifiers are also known as **flags**.

 | Modifier | Description |
 | -------- | ----------- |